 5G promises the unprecedented potential to build digital ecosystems.
 Can you share your perspective on the criticality of fiber infrastructure in creating this path for innovation?

-SR: Fiber is the gold standard with wireless to bridge the inevitable gaps along the way.
+SR: Fiber is the gold standard with wireless to bridge, at least temporarily, the inevitable gaps along the way.
 Fiber deployments have been reasonably fast from a historical perspective - fiber now passes about 40% of USA premises.
 But data needs have been growing faster, with volume increasing annually at around 50%.
 You can't have 5G microcells without fiber backhaul, or at least very good short mm-wave backhaul to a fiber point of presence.